-On June 19, after 98 days and weighing 6lbs 13oz, JoLynne and Jared were finally able to bring Ava home.
+On June 19, after 98 days in the NICU and weighing 6lbs 13oz, JoLynne and Jared were finally able to bring Ava home.
 From the beginning Ava was a fighter.
 She overcame collapsed lungs, pneumonia and a heart murmur.
 She was diagnosed with chronic lung disease and her blood pressure will need to be monitored regularly.
 In spite of it all, the now eight month old continues to exceed all expectations.

 “She’s a happy, energetic baby,” said JoLynne.
 “It is wonderful to watch her tackle activities just like every other baby her age.”